 Glycation of collagen: Is matcha an anti-glycation supplement?

 Glycation happens when sugar binds to cells and causes uncontrolled damage.
 This is a common fate of collagen cells, so it’s critical to learn that matcha is a dietary source of collagen-specific antioxidants, including rutin, which are reported to directly interfere with this damaging process.

 In fact, matcha contains more rutin than any other beverage in the world, and ranks very high among total food sources.

 Furthermore, rutin and vitamin C work together to naturally boost collagen, so it’s worthwhile to acknowledge matcha tea as a reliable source of both.

-Bonus Fact: Matcha tea contains vitamin K, which is involved in regular elastin production, a protein that helps collagen cells maintain integrity.
+Fun fact: Did you know matcha tea contains vitamin K, which is involved in regular elastin production, a protein that helps collagen cells maintain integrity.
 Just one large cup of matcha green tea contains the daily recommended intake of vitamin K.